Good vs Bad Carbohydrates: Know the Difference

 But which carbs are good and which are bad?
-Well, it’s not that black and white.
+Well, it’s not that black and white, and your food labels certainly won't tell you the difference.
 Not all simple carbs are bad.
 For example, fruits and dairy products contain simple carbs, but they also have many other nutrients like antioxidants and fiber.
 Your body can use these simple carbs to give you energy and boost your blood sugar.

 However, other simple carbs like candy and sweets are bad carbs.
 They don’t have many nutrients for your body to use and are bad for your overall health—that’s a lose, lose.

 Complex carbs are generally good carbs as long as you are making healthy choices.
 You should try and eat whole grains that aren’t heavily processed.
 Look for foods like brown rice, oatmeal, and whole-grain bread instead of white bread.
 These complex carbs are good carbs that will keep you going throughout the day instead of leading you towards an energy crash.

 The best way to improve your nutrition in addition to vitamins and minerals, is to change the types of carbs you eat by picking good carbs vs. bad carbs.
 Here are a few easy switches you can make to transform your eating habits.

 - Swap out white bread for a healthier good carb like whole-wheat bread.

 - Ditch white rice and instead eat brown rice.
 It is just as tasty and has a lot more protein.

 - Eliminate processed sugars like sweet cereals and instead try oatmeal with nuts and seeds.

 - Get rid of the chips and processed snack foods and try out a healthier alternative.